aws/eks-anywhere/docs/content/en/docs/troubleshooting/troubleshooting.md

 #### No IP assigned to a VM

-If you see the message "Failed to read current IP data" in a Bottlerocket machine boot logs, check to see if the VM has an IPv4 IP assigned.
+If a VM is created, check to see if it has an IPv4 IP assigned.
+For example, in BottleRocket machine boot logs, you might see `Failed to read current IP data`.

 If there are no IPv4 IPs assigned to VMs, this is most likely because you don't have a DHCP server configured for the `network` configured in the cluster config yaml, OR there are not enough IP addresses available in the DHCP pool to assign to the VMs.
 Ensure that you either have a DHCP running with [enough IP addresses to create a cluster]({{< relref "../clustermgmt/cluster-upgrades/vsphere-and-cloudstack-upgrades/#prepare-dhcp-ip-addresses-pool" >}}), or [create your own DHCP server]({{< relref "../getting-started/vsphere/customize/vsphere-dhcp" >}}), before running the create or upgrade command again.